yoyodapro/Kangaroo-Server/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Please join our Discord server for updates on progress. https://discord.gg/DjMksx8wqr
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-to run please download the Git as a zip file, extract both files to the same folder.
+To run please download the Git as a zip file, extract both files to the same folder.
 YOU WILL need to modify the workerserver.bat file before you begin.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Kangaroo v2.1 (Build by JeanLucPons)